 How to write A professional CV 101 – Read your CV and spell check it.
 Then print it off and spell check it again.
 After that, get someone to check it for you again.
 Glamorous?
 Of course not.
 Worth it?
 Most definitely.
 Just one little mistake could distract from all the other amazing things on there.

-3) No essays and embrace the bullet point
+3) Embrace the bullet point

 4) Don’t list things chronologically